Candle Holder Project

 • 1.
 What is meant by the term “Ferrous Metal”?

-B) It will not rust but is magnetic
+B) It will rust but is not magnetic

-C) It will rust but is not magnetic
+C) It will rust and is magnetic

 D) It does not rust and is not magnetic